ByteCrunchers-HUB/DENTYTECH/README.md

-DEntytech Landing Page
+Dentytech Landing Page

 A simple and clean HTML & CSS landing page with a modern navigation bar, brand logo, and icon placement.
-This project focuses on pixel-perfect alignment, color customization, and a responsive layout.
+Designed for pixel-perfect alignment, custom color styling, and responsive layouts that look great on all devices.

 🚀 Features